 Top roasted baby potatoes with a luscious salmon lox spread made with cream cheese.
 Add some Greek yogurt to lighten things up.
 Pop in some fresh dill for flavor, and top it all off with capers… what do you get?
 My Mini Lox Potato appetizer!

-Lox and cream cheese– the classic Jewish flavor combination.
+Lox and cream cheese is a classic Jewish flavor combination.
 Luscious, salty salmon topped with a schmear of whipped cream cheese is somehow just perfect together.
 Sandwiched between two bagel halves, there is nothing more satisfying on a Sunday morning.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Roasted mini potatoes with lox cream cheese spread and capers, lightened up with Greek yogurt.
 Gluten free, easy recipe.

 - 2 lbs small red new potatoes or baby potatoes 2 inches each

 - 2 1/2 tbsp extra virgin olive oil divided